 - Give a warm bath to your baby.

-Other names for shaken baby syndrome are abusive head injury, shaken impact syndrome, and whiplash shaken syndrome.
-Shaken baby syndrome can be defined as a type of child abuse that causes serious brain damage.
+Other names for the shaken baby syndrome are abusive head injury, shaken impact syndrome, and whiplash shaken syndrome.
+The shaken baby syndrome can be defined as a type of child abuse that causes serious brain damage.
 It can occur even after shaking the baby for just five seconds.

 How Common Is Shaken Baby Syndrome?

-A fun interaction with a child such as jumping the baby on your lap or into the air does not cause injuries associated with shaken baby syndrome.
+Fun interaction with a child such as jumping the baby on your lap or into the air does not cause injuries associated with the shaken baby syndrome.
 Instead, these injuries often occur when someone saves the child from frustration or anger.